damieng/Linq.Translations/README.md

 ## Overview

-If youíve ever written a property on your class and then got annoyed you canít use your locally-declared property as part of a remote query selection this library is for you.
+If you‚Äôve ever written a property on your class and then got annoyed you can‚Äôt use your locally-declared property as part of a remote query selection this library is for you.

-The problem occurs because these properties canít be translated and sent to the server as they have been compiled into intermediate language (IL) and not LINQ expression trees that are required for translation by IQueryable implementations.
+The problem occurs because these properties can‚Äôt be translated and sent to the server as they have been compiled into intermediate language (IL) and not LINQ expression trees that are required for translation by IQueryable implementations.
 There is nothing available in .NET to let us reverse-engineer the IL back into the methods and syntax that would allow us to translate the intended operation into a remote query.

 This means you end up having to write your query in two parts; firstly the part the server can do, a ToList or AsEnumerable call to force that to happen and bring the intermediate results down to the client, and then the operations that can only be evaluated locally.
 This can hurt performance if you want to reduce or transform the result set significantly.

 ### Before example

 Here we have extended the Employee class to add Age and FullName.
-We only wanted to people with ìdaî in their name but we are forced to pull down everything to the client in order to the do the selection.
+We only wanted to people with ‚Äúda‚Äù in their name but we are forced to pull down everything to the client in order to the do the selection.

 ```csharp
 partial class Employee {